-If we provide mortgage advice and submit a loan application on your behalf and you subsequently do not proceed with your mortgage application through our firm, we will charge you an arrangement fee of €500 per application for our services.
+If we provide mortgage advice and obtain a Loan Offer for you and you subsequently do not proceed with your mortgage application through our firm, we will charge you an arrangement fee of €500 per application for our services.

 Insurance Premium Handling